marchaesen/vcxsrv/mesalib/docs/drivers/venus.rst

 - RADV 21.1 or later (the host kernel must have ``CONFIG_TRANSPARENT_HUGEPAGE`` disabled because of this `KVM issue
   <https://github.com/google/security-research/security/advisories/GHSA-7wq5-phmq-m584>`__)
+- TURNIP 22.0 or later
+- Mali r32p0 or later

 The Venus driver requires supports for